timeplus-io/docs/docs/view.md

 There are 2 modes to query streaming view

 1. Streaming mode: like `SELECT * FROM streaming_view`.
 In this mode, the query is against the underlying inner physical table.
 2. Historical mode: like `SELECT * FROM table(streaming_view)`.
-In this mode, the query is aginst the in-memory table and it always returns the latest table of data.
+In this mode, the query is against the in-memory table and it always returns the latest table of data.

 **Note** Users have a chance to tune the in-memory table size by setting up the following 2 settings